GDG-Carthage/GDG-Carthage-DevFest-website/data/posts/2016-05-04-devfest-2016-announced.markdown

 * 3 parallel tracks dedicated to **Android**, **Web** & **Cloud** technologies.
 * **Expanded workshop area** where participants will have an opportunity to get some new practical skills from the best developers in Google-related technologies.

-So hurry up to book tickets to the Lviv, cultural capital of Ukraine as you’ll get a huge inspiration to create your cool projects after these days in the company of coders, hackers, geeks and just experts of our industry.
+So hurry up to book tickets to the Tunis, as you’ll get a huge inspiration to create your cool projects after these days in the company of coders, hackers, geeks and just experts of our industry.

 ### Festival organizers

-[Google Developer Group Lviv](http://lviv.gdg.org.ua/) (GDG Lviv) in conjunction with the Google development groups from all over Ukraine.
+[Google Developer Group Carthage](http://gdgcarthage.org/) (GDG Carthage) in conjunction with the Google development groups from all over Ukraine.
 GDG aims to share experiences and gain new knowledge.
 Each group - is open to all community of developers that create exciting projects and share their experience with passion about Google technologies.

 By the way, it’s pleasure to announce that [call for papers](https://docs.google.com/forms/d/1rNGi2oPOAZ84mKkL5ccDYUEp93cO0RJ4GZZ-NTmtkYg/viewform) is opened!
 Apply and share with us your knowledge and experience.